Murder of Paul Anlauf and Franz Lenck

-1933 pictures of the suspects.
-Erich Mielke is in the top row far right.

-On 9 August 1931 a double homicide took place in Berlin, Weimar Germany, when Berlin police captains Paul Anlauf and Franz Lenck were assassinated by the paramilitary wing of the Communist Party of Germany (KPD) on the orders of KPD leader and future East German premier Walter Ulbricht.
-One of the murderers, Erich Mielke, later became the head of the Stasi, the secret police of East Germany, and it was only in 1993 that he was tried and convicted of the murders.
+On 9 August 1931 a double homicide took place in Berlin, Weimar Germany, when Berlin police captains Paul Anlauf and Franz Lenck were assassinated by two members of the Parteiselbstschutz, the paramilitary wing of the Communist Party of Germany (KPD), on the orders of Walter Ulbricht, the regional KPD leader (and future premier of East Germany).
+The two murderers were Erich Mielke and Erich Ziemer.
+Mielke later became the head of the Stasi, the secret police of East Germany; he was not tried and convicted of the murders until 1993.

 Planning and execution

+"Help in the search for the Red Murderers!"

+A 'wanted' poster published by the Berlin Police in September 1933, following the murders.
+Erich Mielke is on the far right in the top row.
+Ziemer is to the left of Mielke.
+Walter Ulbricht is on the far left in the bottom row.

 During the last days of the Weimar Republic, Berlin's contingent of the Communist Party of Germany (KPD) had a policy of assassinating a Berlin police officer in retaliation for every KPD member assassinated by the police.
-On 2 August 1931, KPD Reichstag members Heinz Neumann and Hans Kippenberger received a dressing down from future East German Premier Walter Ulbricht, the KPD's leader in the Berlin-Brandenburg region.
+On 2 August 1931, KPD Reichstag members Heinz Neumann and Hans Kippenberger received a dressing-down from Walter Ulbricht, the KPD's leader in the Berlin-Brandenburg region.
 Enraged by police interference and by Neumann and Kippenberger's failure to follow the policy, Ulbricht snarled, "At home in Saxony we would have done something about the police a long time ago.
 Here in Berlin we will not fool around much longer.
 Soon we will hit the police in the head."

 As a result of Ulbricht's words, Kippenberger and Neumann decided to assassinate Captain Paul Anlauf, the forty-two-year-old commander of the Berlin Police's Seventh Precinct.
 Captain Anlauf, a widower with three daughters, had been nicknamed Schweinebacke, or "Pig Cheek" by the KPD.
 According to John Koehler:

 Of all the policemen in strife-torn Berlin, the reds hated Anlauf the most.
 His precinct included the area around KPD headquarters, which made it the most dangerous in the city.
 The captain almost always led the riot squads that broke up illegal rallies of the Communist Party.